ronnyfriedland/KLogger/README.markdown

 ##Fork created
 * to delete old backup logfiles (based on logfile count)
-* add ISO 8601 date format
+* ISO 8601 date format with timezone

 ## About